 And in the UK, we’re really good at understanding the importance of Christmas, because we’re the most generous when it comes to buying those all-important presents.
 We spend an average of £217 on gifts, compared to the Italians who spend the least at £142.

 Last year in total, us Brits spent an average of £800 on Christmas – which is a lot for what’s in essence, one day out of 365.
-But whether you’re splashing the cash on presents, all you can eat, or stocking up on enough chocolate and ear plugs to counteract the inevitable family rows, then saving up can be a chore.
+But whether you’re splashing the cash on presents, all you can eat, or stocking up on enough chocolate and ear plugs to counteract the inevitable family rows, then saving up can be a chore, specially if you are a student.

 But being money savvy over Christmas doesn’t mean being Scrooge, it just means you know how to make your money work.
 The key is to plan ahead, whether it’s looking at savings accounts, ISAs or just making sure you’re getting the best possible interest rates on your current account.
 And if you budget well, you can make sure everyone gets all they want for Christmas (which means a happy, quiet household – surely if money can buy that, it’s worth it?)